 Yes!
 The park is really unique and provides the opportunity to visit one of the first permanent settlements in Missouri.

 One of the really unique things is the park is located in the heart of Sainte Genevieve offering visitors the opportunity to explore the town while visiting the park.

 History of Ste.
 Geneviève National Historical Park

 Ste.
-Genevieve National Historic Park is located in Ste.
+Genevieve National Historical Park is located in Ste.
 Genevieve, Missouri.
 The town is one hour south of St. Louis and sits along the Mississippi River.

-One of the newest National Historic Parks, President Donald Trump signed into law the establishment of the park in March of 2018.
+One of the newest National Historical Park, President Donald Trump signed into law the establishment of the park in March of 2018.

 Ste.
 Genevieve is located on the west bank of the Mississippi River and today has a population of about 5,000.

 It is disputed when exactly this town was established but the fact of history remains that it was the first permanent settlement in Missouri.

 It was established sometime between 1735 and 1750.
 The land in the vicinity of this territory was held by France at the time.

 The village’s name of Ste.
 Genevieve is in honor of France’s patron saint – Saint Genevieve – who lived during the 5th century AD.
 It is said that the patroness saved Paris by creating a “prayer marathon” in the year 451, which diverted Attila the Hun’s army away from the city.